|Birth: ||Jun. 9, 1851|

 From 1877 to 1881, he was the Rector of Christ Church (now gone) in Richmond, VA.
 From 1881 until 1887 he was the Rector of St. Paul's in Henderson, KY, and from 1887 until 1894 he was the Dean of St. Luke's Cathedral (now gone) in Atlanta, GA.
 In 1894 he moved to Washington, DC to become General Missioner of the Episcopal Church, a national office.
 Late in his life, he purchased a house in Alexandria, VA that became the longtime family home of his widow and children.
 He died in Wytheville at the home of his parents, who are buried nearby.

-He was the author of three books: "Character Building: Talks to Young Men," "Thought Seed for Holy Seasons," and "A Reason of the Hope."
+He was the author of at least three books: "Character Building: Talks to Young Men," "Thought Seed for Holy Seasons," and "A Reason of the Hope."
 The last was written while he knew he was dying of cancer.

 At his memorial service in Atlanta, he was eulogized by a former Episcopal Bishop of Georgia as "a man of whom I have repeatedly said with the utmost candor that he was possessed of more virtues and fewer vices than any man I have ever known."

 He and his wife had seven children, one of whom (Withers Waller Barrett) died as an infant and is buried nearby.
 His wife, Kate Waller Barrett, and five of their children (Robert South Barrett, Jr., John Barker Barrett, Lila Barrett Alfriend, Reba Barrett Smith, and Kitty Barrett Pozer) are buried at Aquia Church in Stafford County.
 The sixth, Gen. Charles D. Barrett is buried at Arlington National Cemetery.

 The memorial plaque shown at the right is located at Aquia Church, Stafford County, VA.

 Robert South Barrett (1877 - 1959)*